 If you have booked a suite without washing machine you can use the public machine on LEVEL 2.
 Please bring your own washing powder.
 There is also a dryer.
 If you prefer you can use the clothes drying rack from the cleaning tools cupboard on each floor between suites 09 and 10.

-Gym access is complimentary for all guests with towels and refrigerated bottles of water included.
+Gym access is complimentary for all guests with towels and water included.

 Every evening between 19.00 and 20.00 we celebrate the PS Hour with discounts on drinks and complimentary snacks.